 With peak oil demand fast approaching, the industry will eventually be relying on barrels that are produced at the lowest cost and lowest emission possible.
-As partners in the exploration and production of these barrels, we will be ahead of the game through fast technology deployment that keep costs down, upskilling of talent in a faster-paced world and possesing an angile mindset to fight climate change.
+As partners in the exploration and production of these barrels, we will be ahead of the game through fast technology deployment that keep costs down, upskilling of talent in a faster-paced world and possesing an agile mindset to fight climate change.

 Natural gas is the key fuel, especially for emerging markets, to meet their goals of reducing emissions.
 For PETRONAS, gas makes up more than half of our oil and gas portfolio.
 We have the fuel that is pivotal in the energy transition, and our partners will play a crucial role in helping Malaysia and other nations gain energy security through natural gas.
 As oil loses traction in the transport sector, the transformation of its use will come from the downstream sector, where it has also made leaps and bounds in its pursuit towards sustainability.
-This has also increased demand for packaging and lighter materials, which will require the petrochemicals industry to continue debt ceiling bill staving off US outages
+This has also increased demand for packaging and lighter materials, which will require the petrochemicals industry to continue

-Daily Dated Brent Prices YTD 2023: USD83/bbl Unit: USD/bbl Sept 5: Saudi Arabia, Russia extend 1.3 mil bpd oil cuts to year-end April 3: OPEC+ announces surprise 1.66 mil bpd output cuts 100 rose by 12 mil bbls on potential ederal rate hike 90 80 Aug 15: Feb 7 Turkey earthquak supply disruption Nov 22: OPEC+ delays meeting as production talks hit turbulence 70 JS Senate pas
+Daily Dated Brent Prices Unit: USD/bbl Sept 5: Sudd Arabia, Russia sextend 1.3 mil bpd oit cuts to year-end Surprise 1.66 mil bpd output cuts April 19: US Dollar gains on potential pederal rate hike Pederal rate hike Saudi Arabia announces Imil bpd voluntary cuts April 19: US crude oil stocks rose by 12 mil bbls Aug 15: Faltering Chinese economy, slips into deflation Nov 22: OPEC+ delays meeting as production talks hit turbulence debt ceiling bill outages